tagion/tagion/docs/gov/governance_areas/token_economy.md

 # Token Economy

 This governance area covers everything to do with our native network taken, the TGN.
 Eventually it will describe everything from its purpose to its issuance and limitations.
-Quite a bit has already been published about that in our ["Tokenomics Paper"](https://www.tagion.org/resources/tagion-tokenomics.pdf), and until its content has been transfered and superseeded by what you find here, please download and consult it at the link above.
+Quite a bit has already been published about that in our ["Tokenomics Paper"](https://www.tagion.org/resources/tagion-tokenomics.pdf), and until its content has been transferred and superseded by what you find here, please download and consult it at the link above.

-For now, read on below and find an overview of the elemets of our token economy already covered in the menu on the right hand side.
+For now, read on below and find an overview of the elements of our token economy already covered in the menu on the right hand side.

 ## Fees and Rewards